cjohansen/pharmacist/README.md

 - Generate Datascript schema for fetched data
 - Consume data as it becomes available, or wait for the entire dataset

 Pharmacist coordinates data fetches, it does not actually implement fetching.
-Thus, it can fetch anything for you by coordinating your functions - it can work with both synchronous and asynchronous sources.
+It can fetch anything for you by coordinating your functions - it can work with both synchronous and asynchronous sources.
 Some relevant examples include:

 * Data from the network
 * Data from disk